 Another Wednesday panel discussed the future of the Old Continent and was moderated by Professor Zdzisław Krasnodębski, Vice President of the European Parliament.
 The participants were: Richárd Hörcsik, Chairman of the Committee on European Affairs, David Engels from the Free University of Brussels, Waldemar Paruch representing the Centre for Strategic Analysis, Aleksander Tomsky, Managing Director of Leda Publishers from the Czech Republic, and Aymerick Chauprade, French MEP.

-- The political mistakes of certain countries are being universalized.
+- The political mistakes of certain countries are universalized.
 Germany is testing how strong it is in Europe.
-It is difficult to read what values the Union has, which is today between great ambitions and a systemic crisis.
-The problem is diagnosing systemic problems," analyzed Prof. Paruch. - We need real democracy, and we need to take into account what Central European countries, which are after all full members of the European Union, are saying," Aymerick Chauprade supplemented.
-Richárd Hörcsik, in turn, stressed the European threat of "political distraction." - The most important issue is the migration crisis, including in the financial perspective.
-Asking the question "Where is Europe going?" we must wait until the European Parliament elections in May 2019. - he concluded.
+It is difficult to decipher what values the Union has, which today finds itself between great ambitions and systemic crisis.
+The problem is diagnosing systemic problems - analyzed Prof. Paruch. - We need real democracy and we must take into account what Central European countries, which are after all fully-fledged members of the European Union, are saying - added Aymerick Chauprade.
+In turn, Richárd Hörcsik emphasized the European threat of "political dispersion". - The most important issue is the migration crisis, also in the financial perspective.
+Asking the question "Where is Europe going" we have to wait until the European Parliament elections in May 2019. - he concluded.

 - Instead of creating artificial compromises between autonomy and what Brussels and the European Commission can do, we need to reduce the number of strategic co-competences that uphold policies on borders, social issues - said David Engels.
 According to Alexander Tomski, the biggest challenge at the moment is migration. - This is a huge problem because the nomenklatura in Brussels believes in an open Europe, in open borders.
 Not recognizing that breaking a border is an aggression can lead to serious problems - said the Czech.